vincen7tran/SC-BE-CC/README.md

 SmartCar API that interfacts with the General Motors' API to allow the client to:
   - Fetch General Vehicle Information
   - Fetch Vehicle Security Information
-  - Fetch Vehicle Energy Information
+  - Fetch Vehicle Energy Information (Fuel Range or Battery Range)
   - Remotely START or STOP Vehicle Engine

 ## Quick Start